jgarza9788/project_find_roommate/North Carolina Housemate Agreement 2024.md

         * Ask the roommate to clean (dust, vacuum, mop, etc).
         * Ask the roommate to purchase cleaning supplies, products and/or services to help maintain cleanliness (at the roommates expense).
         * Ask the roommate to bathe and/or groom their pet(s).
-        * Ask the roommate to keep a cleaning schedule (could possibliy include an expense).
+        * Ask the roommate to keep a cleaning schedule (could possibly include an expense).
         * Ask the roommate to pay cleaning consulting fees (at the roommates expense).

 ### Guest Policy